Addams Family Reunion: Music

 The show's famous theme song was performed in a doo-wop rendition by the group Strate Vocalz, which Yahoo! described as being "terrible".
 According to Payne, he had developed a "dark and edgy" opening sequence with appropriate music by the film's composer, but Saban, without his knowledge, had replaced his original opening title sequence and the original music with "some boy band, in bright fluorescent-colored shirts".

 Release and reception

-Addams Family Reunion was released on September 22, 1998 straight-to-video.
+Addams Family Reunion was released on September 22, 1998 straight-to-video to coincide with the 60th anniversary of the first Addams Family cartoon.

 The film was poorly received by critics, being compared unfavorably to the Paramount films, which reviewers felt Saban and Warner Bros. had tried, unsuccessfully, to imitate.
 Nathan Rabin wrote that "the dialogue is awful, the acting sitcom-broad [...] [and] the direction [is] unremarkable".
 Other points of criticism made in negative reviews included poor CGI and cheap-looking production design.
 However, Bloody Disgusting, Den of Geek and Nathan Rabin praised Tim Curry's performance as Gomez Addams.